 The Glass Station – artisanal glass pieces in a old repurposed gas station.

-Best Places to Eat in Narragansett
+Best Restaurants in Narragansett RI

 This marine-hued in-house restaurant is fast becoming a destination unto itself.
 Private and communal tables (one, in the shape of a surfboard), beneath a carpeted ceiling and lovely blown-glass lamps, promote communication and sharing.
 Helmed by Chef Basil Yu (formerly chef de cuisine at the celebrated Muse Restaurant in Newport RI) dishes, like the Funnel Clam Cake ($7), are innovative tweaks on traditional American fare.

 Where to Stay in Narragansett RI